denpeshkov/cs-notes/Go Maps Internals.md

 These structures allow the Go runtime to implement a generic map.
 For example, `Hasher` and `Equal` allow hashing and comparing types

+# Addressability

+We can't take an address of the map element, because if the map grows, the address is of the stale value

 # References

 - [If a map isn’t a reference variable, what is it? | Dave Cheney](https://dave.cheney.net/2017/04/30/if-a-map-isnt-a-reference-variable-what-is-it)